vamsireddynune/briefly/README.md

 ### Installation for Developers
 To load and test this extension in your Chrome browser:

-1. **Clone the this repository:** Clone this repository into your local machine.
+1. **Clone the repository:** Clone this repository into your local machine.

 2. **Open Chrome Extensions Page:**
-In your Chrome browser, type chrome://extensions in the address bar and press Enter.
+In your Chrome browser, type `chrome://extensions` in the address bar and press Enter.

 3. **Enable Developer Mode:**
 In the top-right corner of the Extensions page, toggle on the "Developer mode" switch.